msolorio/reference_flask_api_app/README.md

 - Flask Migrate
 - Swagger/OpenAPI

-To be used as a reference for new Flask projects.
+To be used as a reference for new Flask web API projects.

 ---